TERREMEMBER/znbase/docs/README.md

-# Contributing to the YugabyteDB Documentation
+# Contributing to the ZNbaseDB Documentation

 This account has three sections: